Engineering Teaching and Learning Team

 Trish Dixon

-Trish Dixon, BBA, is an Exam Coordinator for the Faculty of Engineering and Applied Science (FEAS).
+Trish Dixon, BBA, is the Data and Exam Coordinator for Smith Engineering at Queen's.
 She holds a BBA from Laurentian University as well as a Post-Graduate Certificate in Business Analytics from St. Lawrence College.
-Before joining FEAS, Trish spent five years at St. Lawrence College in the Faculty of Arts and the Information Technology Services Department.
-In her current role, Trish works with instructors to configure remotely proctored exams and worked with ITSC to support students while completing these exams.
-Additionally, Trish works with the OUR Exams Office and the Program Advisor (Accommodations and Considerations) to ensure student accommodations are in place during remotely proctored exams.
+Before joining the Faculty, Trish spent five years at St. Lawrence College in the Information Technology Services and the Faculty of Arts.